waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Plan
 - **Objective:** Reach Cherrygrove City.
 - **Strategy:**
-    1. The main upper path is blocked by trees that I cannot walk through.
-    2. My pathfinding tool was flawed and needs to be corrected.
+    1. My `find_path` tool has been repeatedly failing due to incorrect assumptions about tile mechanics.
+    2. I have now confirmed that `HEADBUTT_TREE` tiles are impassable.
+    3. I will update my `find_path` tool to treat all tree tiles as walls.
-    3. New plan: After correcting my tool, I will use it to find and explore any remaining unseen areas on this route to find an alternative path west.
+    4. After correcting the tool, I will use it to find a valid path to Cherrygrove City.
+If no path is found, I will use it to explore all remaining unseen tiles on the map.

 ### Misunderstandings & Corrections
 - Corrected my assumption that tree tiles are walkable.
-They are obstacles.
+They are impassable obstacles.

 ### Failed Hypotheses